I Need to Know (TV series): Kalamashaka at launch

 Seizing an opportunity offered by the group’s invitation to participate in the Benson and Hedges ‘Golden Tones’ concert in December 1998, UNFPA Nigeria organized the launch event on 16 December at the University of Lagos to feature an appearance by Kalamashaka, the Kenyan group that produced the song whose sound title-track gave the series its name.
-The synergy presented by a group of young Kenyan Musicians delivering the message of Adolescent Health issues went a long way to communicate to young Nigerians that adolescent reproductive health issues are real, peculiar but global.
+The synergy presented by a group of young Kenyan Musicians delivering the message of Adolescent Health issues was able to communicate to young Nigerians that adolescent reproductive health issues are real.

 The launch event included the filming of a Cameo appearance of the Musical group Kalamashaka (visiting from Kenya) in the TV series, a sneak preview of the TV series to the media and guests, as well as a mini-concert by the Musical group.
 The event took place at the Institute of Distance Learning, University of Lagos.
 The group performed the title sound track: ‘I need to know’, in front of 2000 students from 25 secondary schools in Lagos.
 There was interaction between the group and the audience, to discuss ARH issues.
 T-shirts branded with the TV series title were distributed along with other give away items.
 UNFPA provided accommodation, transportation and security for the group from Monday 13 December, after they had concluded their Golden Tones concert and also arranged for their departure from Lagos to Kenya on Thursday 17 December.
 They were also paid an honorarium for their cameo appearance in the TV series.